Historic Irvington Halloween Festival

 The Historic Irvington Halloween Festival is a non-profit event founded in 1947 by the Historic Irvington Community Council in an effort to bring together residents, neighborhood organizations, and businesses in the Irvington Historic District of Indianapolis, Indiana for a celebration of heritage and community.
 The festival is currently the nation's second oldest and largest Halloween festival.

 The festival encompasses the week leading up to October 31, culminating in a street festival on the final Saturday.
 East Washington Street is closed between Ritter Avenue and Arlington Avenue in Irvington to hold the street festival.
-Events include a 5-mile run, a pageant, musicians, contests, Halloween-themed movies, ghost tours, live theater, a "haunted" puppet show, and many other events.
+Events include a 5-mile run, a pageant, live performances, contests, Halloween-themed movies, ghost tours, live theater, a "haunted" puppet show, and many other events.

 The COVID-19 pandemic caused officials to cancel the 2020 festival and to hold the Pleasant Run Run in a virtual mode.

 Pleasant Run Run

 The Pleasant Run Run, established 1982, is a 5-mile run and 3-mile family walk through the streets of Historic Irvington.
 It is named after the nearby Pleasant Run Creek and takes place during the final day of the festival.
 The run helps attract a large number of people to the Saturday events and is also Indianapolis' oldest 5-mile competitive race.
 Proceeds from the Pleasant Run Run benefit the programs of the Historic Irvington Community Council.